-- ALL uses of NCAA trademarks or logos must be submitted to the NCAA for approval. - Downloads of NCAA logos may be obtained through the NCAA Digital Library. - 3.
-The NCAA's position on inclusion of [®] and [TM] marks is first and most prominent use.
+- ALL uses of NCAA trademarks or logos must be submitted to the NCAA for approval. - Click here for the most current list of NCAA licensed or owned trademarks. - Downloads of NCAA logos may be obtained through the NCAA Digital Library. - The NCAA's position on inclusion of ® and TM marks is first and most prominent use.